How exercise helps

 Cool down by moving more slowly for around five or 10 minutes to bring your heart rate and body temperature back to normal.

 Stretch to relax the muscles you've taxed.
 Don't force past the point of tension and don't bounce.
-Check out some model stretches.

 Drink water before, during and after a workout.
 If you wait until you're thirsty, you're already getting dehydrated.

 No time for a major workout?
 Just break your exercise into 10-minute chunks and break up some blah parts of your day, too.
 Try:

 - really running errands: Walk a bit faster or further in the parking lot when you stop at the store.

 - playing: Race the kids.
 Shoot some hoops.
 Remember, you don't have to be good to get fit.

 - scrubbing: Instead of a few wipes here and there, clean energetically for 10 minutes